Intellectual Property Theft: What Is IP Theft + How To Defend Your Company

 What Is IP Theft?

-IP theft is stealing data from a company.
-For many companies, the most valuable IP is product information, customer records, employee records, and financial data.
+IP theft — also referred to as intellectual property theft — is the act of stealing data from a company.
+For many companies, the most valuable IP is proprietary product information, trade secrets, customer records, employee records, and financial data.

 The Impact of IP Theft